Last updated on

 We saw in the first exercise that a tail recursive function can be mechanically transfored to a loop.
 This transformation is mostly useful because it is performed automatically by the compiler.

-In this exercise, we will explore a way to transform some non-tail recursive functions into recursive ones.
+In this exercise, we will explore a way to rewrite some non-tail recursive functions into tail-recursive ones.

 To illustrate this technique, let us consider the map